anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - 11px margin at the games page changed to a 1px margin because it conflicted with the home page.
 - Changed some text on the avatar page.
 ## Game search results
 - Featured game fixes to be uniform with the rest of the game tiles.
-Check out the before and after [here.](https://imgur.com/a/4BaqYto)
+Check out the before and after images [here.](https://imgur.com/a/4BaqYto)
 ## Code changes
 - Cleaned up some code and removed some random things.
 ## Notifications